Documentation

 ## When to Use

-- The user asks for or approves writing/reviewing READMEs, ADRs, runbooks,
+- The user asks for or approves writing/reviewing READMEs, runbooks,

-tutorials, how-to guides, reference docs, module docs, requirements,
+tutorials, how-to guides, reference docs, module docs, or code comments:

 - Authoring or revising Consult SKILL.md files; skills are documentation for